-April Brenneman is a writer, trained writing workshop facilitator and a developing live story teller.
+April Brenneman is a writer, trained writing workshop facilitator, and a developing live storyteller.
 Currently, she is a Living School student with the Center for Action and Contemplation.
-She believes authenticity, vulnerability, openness and emotional/body awareness are keys to a healthy mental and spiritual life.
-She co-founded the Northwest Narrative Medicine Collaborative in 2015, which honors stories of illness and wellness as well as bridging the gap between healthcare professionals, patients and caregivers.
-She has resided with her husband in Tigard, Oregon for 37 years where she raised her five children.
+She believes authenticity, vulnerability, openness, and emotional/body awareness are keys to a healthy mental and spiritual life.
+April is on a life journey of inner awakening, integrating fractured parts of herself and moving towards living as a whole conscious person through the love of God.
+She co-founded the Northwest Narrative Medicine Collaborative in 2015, which honors stories of illness and wellness as well as bridging the gap between healthcare professionals, patients, and caregivers.
+She volunteers for Write Around Portland facilitating 10-week writing workshops for people who would not otherwise be able to attend a writing workshop due to socioeconomic, physical or mental disabilities.
+She has resided with her husband in Tigard, Oregon for 38 years where she raised her five children.
 She enjoys hiking, walking, reading and practicing yoga.

-Kathi Gatlin founded Boldly Loved to bring together her two greatest passions: spiritual formation and teaching.
-In this, she utilizes her M.Ed. earned through George Fox University and her M.A. in Spiritual Formation from Portland Seminary.
+Kathi Gatlin co-founded the Companioning Center and founded Boldly Loved to bring together her two greatest passions: spiritual formation and teaching.
 Her greatest joy is walking alongside others, individually and in groups, in their own spiritual journey, sharing ways of understanding God anew through contemplative prayer and teaching, and to see them grow in the depth of their own understanding of who God is and who they are in relationship with God.
 Kathi is a trained spiritual director, writer, spiritual formation group facilitator, retreat speaker, leadership mentor, and adjunct professor with George Fox University.
 For more information about Kathi, check out Boldly Loved.

 MaryKate Morse is a professor at Portland Seminary of George Fox University as the Lead Mentor in the Doctor of Ministry program on Leadership & Spiritual Formation.
 She is a church planter, spiritual director, leadership mentor and coach, speaker, and author including Making Room for Leadership: Power, Space, and Influence and A Guidebook to Prayer.
 She is passionate about companioning and resourcing people on the front lines of ministry.